Loading…

 Director, Placemaking Europe

-Ramon Marrades is an economist and urbanist with a passion for port cities, public spaces, culture, and innovation.
-He is currently Director at Placemaking Europe, the network that connects practitioners, academics, community leaders, market players, and policymakers across the field...
+I am an economist and urbanist with a passion for port cities, public spaces, culture, and innovation.
+Director at Placemaking Europe, founder at Vigla, and strategy advisor to a number of cities and large-scale development projects.
+Before, Iserved as the Chief Strategy and Finance...
 Read More →

 Speakers